 Austgen will tell you that — by dowsing and swinging a pendulum — he has identified echoes of the Carnac magnetic phenomenon right down Notre Dame Avenue to Cedar Grove Cemetery.
 “The Notre Dame campus,” he maintains, “is found at the intersection of two powerful ley-lines, extending across the American continent and running through cemeteries, Indian mounds, pyramids and the sacred sites of cultures existing thousands of years ago.”

 On June 21, 1999, Austgen discovered something else.
 At 5:25 a.m., the day of the summer solstice, sunrise cast a shadow from the side minaret onto the exact center of the capstone of the basilica’s central bell tower.
 Further investigations revealed that other campus landmarks matched other significant solar and lunar paths.

 And this, too: The original campus blueprint, says Austgen, reflects “the divine proportion,” or “the golden mean,” a mathematical ratio found in the spirals of galaxies and Nautilus shells, in the behavior of light and atoms, in the patterns of plants and skeletons of animals, in the architecture of Teotihuacan in Mexico and the Great Mosque of Kairouan, in the music of Beethoven, Bach, Mozart and Chopin, and in the designs of Michelangelo, Raphael, da Vinci and Salvador Dali.
 It intrigued Pythagoras, Euclid and Kepler, is inscribed in pentagrams and, according to Austgen, it is etched into the Notre Dame campus.

 Wow, what fun, you think, still taking all this in — and how much more fun to think it could all be true.

-_Kerry Temple is editor of_ Notre Dame Magazine.
+Kerry Temple is editor of this magazine.